JoyoDev/Aye/README.md

 ===========================
 In each iteration of the loop Aye gets all unique images that are present on the cluster (goes over all containers inside all pods) and sends them to the Anchore Engine.
-It checks status and evaluation status for every image and exposes it the Prometheus.
+It checks status and evaluation status for every image and exposes certain metrics the Prometheus.

 If scanning fails for some reason, Aye will wait for 15 minutes